 The third and final type is the Collaborative CRM.
 This system serves both your internal and external customers: your employees and your clients.
 Giving your internal teams access to a CRM that houses rich and useful information gathered from across different departments makes it easier for them to work together toward their shared goals.

 This system also enhances customer communication, by allowing your care team to respond to your customers in a timely manner, across all modes of communication; whether it’s by email, phone, or through social media apps.
 Salesforce, for instance, has a Customer Service console that gathers all messages from customers in one single location, allowing the customer service team to respond through the same channel the message was received in.
 The result is a better, faster, and more effective way of communicating with your customers — the single, most important factor in maintaining a strong and long-lasting business relationship with your customers.
 You can read more about how the Customer Service console works here.

-And as these CRM types each serve a different purpose, combining all three is highly recommended, so that every team within your organisation can benefit from the convenience of automation, as well as having access to accurate data to devise plans and strategies that are more precisely targeted to the needs of your existing and potential customers.
+And as these CRM types each serve a different purpose, combining all three in a custom CRM implementation that has been carefully developed and tailored to fit your business needs would be the most ideal solution.
+In this manner, every team within your organisation can benefit from the convenience of automation, as well as having access to accurate data to devise plans and strategies that are more precisely targeted to the needs of your existing and potential customers.